One-Shot Method for Computing Generalized Winding Numbers: One-shot algorithm

 \section{One-shot algorithm}

-Performing ray-surface intersection tests for a non-discretized surface is still rather expensive, so we would like to minimize their number.
+Performing ray-surface intersection tests is still rather expensive, so we would like to minimize their number.
 Our key observation enabling an efficient algorithm is the following lemma: \begin{lemma} For two regions $i, j$ adjacent across a common edge, $|\chi_i - \chi_j| = 1$. \end{lemma}

 Indeed, crossing the projection of the boundary $\partial M$ means one of the regions has an additional intersection with $M$ (Fig.~\ref{fig:relative_winding_number}).
-This lemma is also a direct corollary of the proposition in the Supplementary.
+This lemma is also a direct corollary of the proposition in \new{Appendix \ref{app:lemma_proof}}.
 By `adjacent along a common edge' we mean that two regions touching only at a common point do not follow that property.
 For instance, in Fig.~\ref{fig:relative_winding_number}, while the $\chi=0$ and $1$ regions are adjacent across edges and thus follow the lemma, the $\chi=1$ and $\chi=-1$ regions only share a common point, so $| \chi_i-\chi_j | = 2$.

 If we could know the sign of that difference for every pair of adjacent regions, computing all $\chi_i$ would be trivial once we know the value of $\chi$ for at least one region.
 To determine the sign of the difference $\chi_{ij} \vcentcolon= \chi_i - \chi_j$, we orient the in-plane normals to the projected boundary curve (\fig{relative_winding_number}) so that they always point towards a higher $\chi$ value.
 We observe that these normals are changing continuously along the projected curve boundary across the intersections (Fig.~\ref{fig:relative_winding_number}), and are always making a left turn with respect to the projected curve tangent.
 Therefore, we define these normals simply as $n_{S^2_p}(s) \times \tau(s)$.